fjarri/reikna/doc/source/api/cluda.rst

 .. c:macro:: THREAD_FAST_MATH

-    If defined, specifies that the context for which the kernel is being compiled was created with the key ``fast_math``.
+    If defined, specifies that the :py:class:`~reikna.cluda.api.Thread` for which the kernel is being compiled was created with the key ``fast_math``.

 .. c:macro:: LOCAL_BARRIER